What are corporate records? Management, compliance & more

 While the company did use entity management software, its legal entity challenges related to corporate records persisted; corporate records must be efficiently created and securely stored in a centralized platform to aid compliance and enable better decision-making.
 The company transitioned to Diligent Entities for its enhanced collaboration and automated workflows that standardized record-keeping processes.

-As the firm continued its M&A activity, it found that Diligent Entities provided much-needed agility to be ready for a deal at a moment’s notice with a clean, corporate record and quick, flexible reporting.
+As the firm continued its M&A activity, it found that Diligent Entities provided much-needed agility to be ready for a deal at a moment’s notice with a clean corporate record and quick, flexible reporting.

 Corporate records management

 As businesses grow, the volume and complexity of corporate records grow with them.
 Corporate records management is the maintenance of corporate records throughout their lifecycle, from creation to distribution to their eventual disposal.
-This practice is crucial for ensuring important information is effectively managed and supportive of compliance, operations and risk management.
+This practice is crucial for ensuring critical information is effectively managed and supportive of compliance, operations and risk management.

 The four steps of corporate records management